From Sega Retro

 SimCity 2000 (シムシティ２０００) is a strategy/simulation game deveoped and published by Maxis as a sequel to SimCity.
 It is the only SimCity game to be released on a Sega console, in this case, the Sega Saturn in 1995.

-SimCity 2000 brought isometric graphics to the table, allowing the user to fully customise the terrain of the level before begging.
-Again, the main goal is to build successful cities while negotiating natural disasters.
+SimCity 2000 features isometric graphics, allowing the user to fully customise the terrain of the level before beginning.
+The main goal is to build successful cities while negotiating natural disasters.

 The Sega Saturn version of SimCity 2000 retains most of the content from the PC version, though is missing some of the disaster scenarios for unknown reasons (conversely it adds a new intro video, suggesting it was not a disc space issue, and the PlayStation version retains them).
 It is also a slower game, with the fastest speed setting of the PC version omitted and game suffers from longer loading times.
 It does, however, include a CD soundtrack and higher quality sound effects.